 Loss in Transit Sample Clauses

 Loss in Transit.
-Seller shall have no liability whatsoever for damage, loss, or deterioration of the Products after delivery of the Products to a commerce carrier, regardless of whether Seller charges Buyer for freight.
-Buyer acknowledges that all claims for losses caused by a carrier, including those for inconvenience, delay or expense, shall only be made against a carrier.
-In no event shall Buyer deduct any amount for damage in transit from amounts due hereunder.
+Seller shall have no liability whatsoever for damage, loss or deterioration of the Goods after delivery of the Goods to a common carrier regardless of whether Seller charges Buyer for freight.
+Buyer acknowledges that all claims for losses caused by the carrier, including those for inconvenience, delay or expense shall only be made against the carrier.
+In no event shall Buyer deduct any amount for damage in transit from the amount due hereunder.

 Loss in Transit.
 If loss or damage occurs to the stores or any part thereof during transit by rail, the contractor, shall have only such remedy as is available to the Public against the carrier under the Indian Railway (Amendment) Act - 1961, No.39 of 1961.